-- 2. Tell the students to rotate the jar while looking at the straw, which should be lying at an angle in the jar.
+- 1. Give each group a jar containing water and a straw lying at an angle in the jar. - 2.
+Tell the students to rotate the jar while looking at the straw.
 Ask them what they observe.
 The straw will appear to be bent at the point where it emerges from the water. - 3.
-Tell the students to unscrew the lid and to hold the straw vertically in the center of the jar so that half is in the water and half is out of the water.
+Tell the students to unscrew the lid and to hold the straw vertically in the center of the jar, so that half is in/out of the water.
 Look at the straw "straight on" at the center point, and then slowly move it to the side of the glass (do not move your head with the straw).
 Ask them what they observe. - 4.
 Tell students to hold their observation sheet behind the jar and shine the laser through the water in the jar.
 Note where the red beam is on the paper. - 5.
 Tell students to move the laser up so that the beam now shines through the air in the jar.
 Note where the beam moves to on the observation sheet.